 Long ago, when I was in primary school, I was taught that musical instruments come in four varieties: strings,woodwinds, brass and percussion.
 It doesn’t take a very profound analysis to recognize that there’s a logical problem with this categorization system: The criteria are not consistent from one category to the next.
 One group is identified by the primary sounding element, two by the material the instruments are made of, and one by the method of activation.
 As noted by Curt Sachs (one of the early scholars of musical instruments), one might as well divide Americans into Catholics, bankers and Californians.
 But the system didn’t arise because it was logical; it arose because it fit the practices of the music culture in which it evolved — namely, the culture of European classical music that school-kid me was ostensibly being taught to appreciate.
 Indeed, every culture that has enough instruments to categorize creates taxonomies for them, using various criteria as suits the culture’s traditions and music-making practices.
 For an extensive cross-cultural review of this topic, read On Concepts and Classifications for Musical Instruments by Margaret Kartomi.

 Meanwhile, the desire has persisted for a logically coherent categorization system for musical instruments that is universal and independent of cultural context.
 Indeed, many attempts have been made to make such a system, and the question of categorization remains an ongoing topic of discussion in organological circles.
 (Organology is the academic term for the study of musical instruments.
 In college, when I first encountered the term, I had a roommate who, coincidentally, was taking a class in penology.
 This led to many interesting discussions.)
-I have a theory for why organologists devote so much time to the question of taxonomy, and it basically goes like this: academics need something to justify their paychecks.
-Best if they can point to something that goes beyond mere description and seems kind of analytical.
+I have a theory for why organologists devote so much time to the question of taxonomy: academics need some sort of research or study they can point to to justify their paychecks.
+Best if they can point to something that seems kind of analytical.
 Categorization systems fit the bill nicely.